daria-hryshchenko/React-Phonebook-LocalStorage/README.md

 ⚡ Clear Code

-⚡ Adding and Deleting Reviews / Calculation of Statistics
+⚡ Search Field/Deleting and Adding Contacts

 ⚡ Used  PropTypes and LocalStorage